wp-plugins/intelliads/readme.txt

 Insert different ad codes into different areas of your pages.

+Choose which types of pages to display ads on.

+Ability to hide ads for logged in users.

 Version 1.2 is very different from version 1.1 of the plugin, due to a change in the format of ad codes for IntelliChristian! ads.

 You will need to create a publisher account at ppc.intellichristian.com to get paid for clicks.